Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2022 shows Sunshine North's median income among taxpayers is $41,781, with an average of $48,398.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows Sunshine North SA2 had a median income of $41,781 and an average of $48,398 among taxpayers.
 This is lower than the national average.
-Greater Melbourne has a median income of $54,892 and an average of $73,761.
-Based on Wage Price Index growth of 12.16% since financial year 2022, estimated incomes as of September 2025 are approximately $46,862 (median) and $54,283 (average).
-Census data reveals individual incomes lag at the 6th percentile ($546 weekly), while household income is at the 29th percentile.
-The $1,500 - 2,999 earnings band captures 30.6% of Sunshine North's community (4,062 individuals).
-Housing affordability pressures are severe, with only 84.0% of income remaining after housing costs, ranking at the 29th percentile.
+Greater Melbourne, in comparison, had a median income of $54,892 and an average of $73,761.
+Based on Wage Price Index growth of 12.16% since financial year 2022, estimates for September 2025 would be approximately $46,862 (median) and $54,283 (average).
+Census data reveals individual incomes lag at the 6th percentile ($546 weekly), while household income performs better at the 28th percentile.
+The $1,500 - 2,999 earnings band captures 30.6% of the community (4,062 individuals).
+Housing affordability pressures are severe, with only 84.0% of income remaining after housing costs, ranking at the 28th percentile.

 Frequently Asked Questions - Income